We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Before You Begin

 Always check local laws to ensure that it’s legal to have a lit fire pit in your yard, and practice good fire pit safety by keeping a bucket of water or a fire extinguisher nearby for emergencies.
-It takes about 20 minutes for even a dying fire to be fully extinguished, so don’t start a fire unless you have enough time to properly monitor and extinguish the flames.
-You also need to confirm that the fire pit and surrounding areas are completely clear of dry leaves, twigs, or other items that could ignite if they came into contact with the flames, or even just a stray spark.
+It takes about 20 minutes for a dying fire to be fully extinguished—a blazing fire takes even longer—so don’t start a fire unless you have enough time to properly monitor and extinguish the flames.
+You also need to confirm that the fire pit and surrounding areas are completely clear of dry leaves, twigs, or other items that could ignite if they came into contact with flames or a stray spark.

 Step 1: Find small, dry materials for tinder.